mcmillan03/PracticalML/PracticalML_Project_RF1a.md

 ## Data Exploration and Cleaning

+#### Removing Summary Statistic Fields

 The dataset consists of 160 fields, including both raw sensor data and summary statistics of intervals of raw data for four accelerometers.
 These accelerometers measure the movement of the upper arm, forearm, belt and dumbbell.
 When the record has new\_window="yes", it will also contain summary statistics (mean and variance) for an interval of the raw sensor data; otherwise the summary stats will be "NA".
 Over 95% of the records (and all the final testing records) do not contain summary stats so these fields are omitted from the training set.

+#### Removing the Record Number ("X") Field

-The record number field ("X") was also removed it would have no predictive capability on the testing set for which the record numbers had been changed (reset to 1 through 20).
-Note that in training a random forest model using this field, the resulting accuracy is above 99.9% on the validation set.
-It is the most important variable with a "MeanDecreaseGini" that was order of magnitude higher then next most important variables.
+Note that in training a random forest model using the record number ("X") field, the resulting accuracy on the training and validation sets is above 99.9%.
+It is the most important variable in this model with a "MeanDecreaseGini" that was order of magnitude higher than next most important variable.
+However, the record number field would have no predictive capability on the final testing set for which the record numbers had been changed (reset to 1 through 20).
+Indeed, with the record numbers reset, the model would only predict a single classe A (which is the classe of the training records whose record numbers are in this range); therefore, this field was also removed.

+#### Removing Timestamp and Window Fields

-All timestamp fields were removed (especially the factor variable) as it could be used to "place" the test records within the larger dataset and use the surrounding records' "classe" label for prediction without any sensor information.
+All timestamp fields were removed (especially the factor variable) as it could be used by the model to "place" the test records within the larger dataset and use the surrounding records' "classe" label for prediction without any sensor information.
 Note that after the record number and timestamp variables, the most important variable (again according to a randomForest model) was the num\_window variable, which is cruder way to "place"" the test records within the larger dataset to determine the "classe" as well.
 This variable was also removed.

+#### Fields to Train With